pymupdf/PyMuPDF-Utilities/extract-graphics/README.md

 * `"x y m"` starts a path by positioning on point (x, y).
 * `"x y l"` defines a line **ending** at point (x, y).
 The **start** point of the line must either be the point defined by `"m"`, or is taken to be the end point of the preceeding command.
-* `"x1 y1 x2 y2 x3 y3 c"` defines a Bézier curve with two control points, (x1, y1) and (x2, y2), which ends at point (x3, y3).
+* `"x1 y1 x2 y2 x3 y3 c"` defines a (cubic) Bézier curve with two control points, (x1, y1) and (x2, y2), which ends at point (x3, y3).
 Its start point must either be defined by `"m"` or is taken to be the end point of the preceeding command.
 There are variants of `"c"`, called `"v"` and `"y"` respectively.
 They the same thing except that they either duplicate the start point (`"v"`) or the end point (`"y"`) and use it as one of the two control points.
 So both are just abbreviated versions of `"c"`.
 * `"x y w h re"` defines a rectangle. (x, y) is its lower-left point, w and h are its width and height.
 This command defines a **complete (sub) path** and does not require a preceeding `"m"` or other command.
 It therefore in most cases is the only command in a path.
 But it may be part of the command sequence of a higher level path, in which case (x, y) must be used as the connector.
 * `"h"` (no parameters) connects the last point of the path with its first point using a straight line.